 When you're pregnant, it’s natural to be extra cautious and protective of your body since you’re carrying a child.
 So most women are a bit tense when they get hives during pregnancy, or severe pollen allergies especially now that it's allergy season.

 If you have lived with allergies, you know what usually eases your symptoms.
-But if your allergies flare up while you’re pregnant, your choices narrow.
+But if your allergies flare up while you’re pregnant, your choices are narrowed.
 If you’ve noticed a change in your symptoms or reactions since you’ve been pregnant, you’re not alone.
-It is not uncommon for expectant mothers to experience either an increase or reduction in symptoms.
-That’s why you have to be smart and prepared once you find out you’re pregnant and with allergies.

 Pregnancy can bring about many unusual symptoms and your skin is not immune to the hormonal changes you’re experiencing.
 Your clothes make it worse by constantly rubbing against those itchy patches and you can barely concentrate on anything because you’re trying to resist the urge to scratch.
 Fortunately, and most of the time, itching is normal and harmless and will subside after you give birth.
 But here are some tips that could help you get relief.